 If you are a student, studying in a school or a college, and are wondering how to focus and the power of focus in life, then let me tell you, you don’t wanna miss this article—read it till the end.
 There is this one major problem in a student’s life.

 Choosing the wrong track, consciously or unconsciously

 Now, what is the wrong track?
-From addiction to Cigarette, Alcohol, Drugs—Social Media, Gaming, TV & Movies.
-All this is the wrong track.
-Now the thing to understand here is that Mobile is not the problem, our own addiction to it—our not being able to take our eyes off of it—is the issue here.
+From addiction to Cigarettes, Alcohol, Drugs all the way to Social Media, Gaming, TV & Movies.
+All of this constitutes the wrong track.
+Now the thing to understand here is that Smartphone is not the problem, our own addiction to it—our not being able to take our eyes off of it—is the issue here.

 Addiction to any object, state, person, situation, phase, or experience is the wrong track.
 Doing anything under the limit is fine.
 Mobile in itself is a wonderful tool, it all depends on how one utilizes it.

 Like a knife in the hand of a surgeon and a knife in the hand of a mugger—the knife remains the same—it all depends on who’s using it and how.
 One is saving lives, the other is taking them, while the tool remains the same.
-Tools are a good servant but a weak master, so it’s imperative you let them do what they were meant to do.
+Tools are good servants but weak masters, so it’s imperative you let them do what they were meant to do.
 Once you let these tools swap the roles, then that’s where you open the pandora’s box.

 So, What’s the Right Track?

 Simple, we all know it, STUDY.
 There is no other option, right?
 This is the right track.
 Taking a decision, and giving your 100% to it no matter what.
 Now, how to focus on studying and give your 100% towards it?

 One is at a superficial level.
 If you don’t like studying I can tell you a hundred ways of how to focus and concentrate.
 Turning on the music while studying—turn off your mobile and keep it afar from you—and a million other tricks that you can already find on the internet.
 I don’t need to tell you this.